 Yesterday, in How to Lose 10 Pounds this Month, Part 1, we talked about the frustrations of trying to lose weight and how difficult it is for wives and moms to fit weight loss into their busy schedules.
-We also outlined a healthy eating plan that’s designed to help you lose about 10 pounds over the course of four weeks.
-If you haven’t read How to Lose 10 Pounds this Month, Part 1 I encourage you to read it first.
+I also outlined a healthy eating plan that’s designed to help you lose about 10 pounds over the course of four weeks.
+If you haven’t read that article, How to Lose 10 Pounds this Month, Part 1, I encourage you to read it first.

-Today, in Part 2, we’re talking about getting off to a great start and doing things that will make it easier to stick with the weight loss plan.
+Today, in Part 2, we’re talking about how to get off to a great start and do things that will make it easier to stick with your weight loss plan.

-Here are 3 things I recommend you do before you begin:
+Here are the 3 things I recommend you do before you begin:

 Then, put the healthy foods you already have on hand “front and center” so that you can see them and access them easily.
 The idea behind this step is to create plenty of space to store the foods you want to eat, to make it easy to access them, and to make other foods less accessible.

 • Make a menu and grocery list for Week 1.
 As we talked about in Part 1, this diet emphasizes vegetables, protein and healthy fats, with small amounts of other foods added in gradually.